triSure Procare More than NIPT

 25 prevalent single-gene disorders

-Craniosynostosis syndrome
+Craniosynostosis syndromes

-Noonan syndrome, LEOPARD syndrome, Cardiofaciocutaneous syndrome.
+Cardiofaciocutaneous syndrome, Costello syndrome, LEOPARD syndrome, Noonan syndrome.

-Syndromic disorders
+Syndromic Disorders

 Who should take the single-gene NIPT test?